cortex-lab/phy/docs/clustering.md

 stable key.
 Labels such as `P12.1` are reserved for future persisted propositions derived from `P12`; this release does not generate derived proposition rows.

-Click a pending row to stage it in Merge View immediately; this cancels and replaces any manual or proposition workspace already open.
+Click a pending row to stage it in Merge View immediately; this atomically replaces any manual or proposition workspace already open in the same dock.
 Clicking a completed, stale, or invalid row cancels any active workspace and only highlights that row.
-You can still add, remove, and reorder candidates in a pending review. `Alt+Down` and `Alt+Up` cancel the current workspace and open the next or previous pending proposition in the current visible table order, wrapping at either end.
+You can still add, remove, and reorder candidates in a pending review. `Alt+Down` and `Alt+Up` replace the current workspace with the next or previous pending proposition in the current visible table order, wrapping at either end.
 `Alt+Backspace` rejects the active proposition and advances; `Alt+Shift+Backspace` resets the highlighted completed review and reopens it when reviewable.